StormDragon77/Stormilla/README.md

 # Leaving an Issue:

+- Please put different ideas and bug reports in their own issues.
+This makes it easier to track what has and hasn't been done.
 - If an issue is marked as added or fixed but is not in the latest release, it will be in the next one.

 ------------------------------